-- 8.5 Where Goods, Services or Works are regularly required, and arrangements described in Rule 4 are not available, consideration must be given to awarding a framework arrangement and the advice of the Procurement Manager must be obtained. - 8.6 All orders must be placed using (i) purchase orders output in either electronic or paper form from the Council's electronic procure to pay system (SAP) which contain reference to the Council's standard terms and conditions, unless otherwise agreed with the Procurement Manager or (ii) using contract terms and conditions approved by the Chief Officer Legal and Democratic Services (See Rule 23). - 9 Contracts to which the European Union procurement directives apply. - 9.1 In the case of procurements that fall to be dealt with under the European Union procurement directives and the Regulations that implement them in the UK:- - (i) the advice of the Procurement Manager and Chief Officer Legal and Democratic Services must be sought at the outset and at all subsequent stages of the Procurement Process; - (ii) tenders will be invited in accordance with the requirements of the said directives and Regulations for the time being in force; and - (iii) such directives and Regulations will take precedence over these Rules. - 9.2 Advice and guidance on whether a particular procurement is subject to the EU procurement directives can be obtained from the Procurement Manager and Chief Officer Legal and Democratic Services.
-The current thresholds, as at 1st Jan 2016 are: -
+- 8.5 Where Goods, Services or Works are regularly required, and arrangements described in Rule 4 are not available, consideration must be given to awarding a framework arrangement and the advice of the Procurement Manager must be obtained. - 8.6 All orders must be placed using (i) purchase orders output in either electronic or paper form from the Council's electronic procure to pay system (SAP) which contain reference to the Council's standard terms and conditions, unless otherwise agreed with the Procurement Manager or (ii) using contract terms and conditions approved by the Chief Officer Legal and Democratic Services (See Rule 23). - 9 Contracts to which the European Union procurement directives apply. - 9.1 In the case of procurements that fall to be dealt with under the European Union procurement directives and the Regulations that implement them in the UK:- - (i) the advice of the Procurement Manager and Director of Governance and Legal Services must be sought at the outset and at all subsequent stages of the Procurement Process; - (ii) tenders will be invited in accordance with the requirements of the said directives and Regulations for the time being in force; and - (iii) such directives and Regulations will take precedence over these Rules. - 9.2 Advice and guidance on whether a particular procurement is subject to the EU procurement directives can be obtained from the Procurement Manager and Director of Governance and Legal Services.
+The current thresholds, which apply to procurement procedures that commence on or after 1st January 2018 are: -

-Services £164,176 (Light Touch Regime for Services £589,148)
+Services £181,302 (Light Touch Regime for Services £615,278)

-Supplies £164,176 Works £4,104,394
+Supplies £181,302 Works £4,551,413